 - the seriousness of the violation, and

-- any recommendations made by the probation department
+- any recommendations made by the probation department,

-in order to determine what penalties to impose.
 After considering all of theses factors, the judge has several options.
-He/she may
+S/he may

 - reinstate your probation on the same terms and conditions,

 - modify your probation with new, stricter terms and conditions, or

 - revoke your probation and sentence you to serve your jail or prison sentence.41